ryanbae89/gun-violence-uscounties/README.md

 ### Residuals

-Residuals from each year are shown below.
+Residuals from the model each year are shown below.

 ![Plot 1](pictures/residuals_2014.png)

 ![Plot 1](pictures/residuals_2015.png)

 ![Plot 1](pictures/residuals_2016.png)

 ![Plot 1](pictures/residuals_2017.png)

 It is fairly clear from first glance that the residuals are not normally distributed.
+There are several points to note from these plots:

+* There is a cluster of residuals (vertical line at x=0) with negative values with counties that had 0 gun deaths.
+This is due to the predictions being small positive number for these counties.

-The residuals take large positive values as predictions become large, showing that the models are under predicting for counties with high gun deaths per 100k.
+* The residuals seem to monotonically increase as the x-axis increases.
+This shows the models are significantly under predicting for counties with high gun deaths.

+The non-normality of the residuals suggests the following:

+* Non-linearity in the relationships between the dependent and the independent variable, or
-The non-normality of the residuals suggests non-linearity or other independent variables at play, as described in the methodology limitations section.
+* There could be missing independent variables, as described in the methodology limitations section.

 ## Conclusions